ztomasze/sdnd/Adventuring/resting.md

 - Remove all physical and mental drain
 - Remove 1d4 life drain
 - Spellcasters recover all exhausted (but not inaccessible) spells
+- Recover 1 luck point (to a max of 3)
 - Recover any other uses that return on a short rest or long rest

 ### excursions